element-hq/element-android/docs/pull_request.md

 9. PR includes tests. allScreensTest when applicable, and unit tests
 10. Avoid over complicating things.
 Keep it simple (KISS)!
 11. PR contains only the expected change.
 Sometimes, the diff is showing changes that are already on `develop`.
 This is not good, submitter has to fix that up.
+12. Changelog content should target their audience: `.sdk` extension are mainly targeted for developers, other extensions are targeted for users and forks maintainers.
+It should generally describe visual change rather than give technical details.

 ##### Check the commit

 Commit message must be short, one line and valuable.
 "WIP" is not a good commit message.
+Commit message can contain issue number, starting with `#`.
+GitHub will add some link between the issue and such commit, which can be useful.
+It's possible to change a commit message at any time (may require a force push).

+Commit messages can contain extra lines with more details, links, etc. But keep in mind that those lines are quite less visible than the first line.

 Also commit history should be nice.
 Having commits like "Adding temporary code" then later "Removing temporary code" is not good.
 The branch has to be rebased and those commit have to be dropped.